 Have you been asking yourself, ‘do I need cruise cover on my travel insurance?’ or are you unsure if you need to purchase specialist cruise holiday insurance?
 If so, you are in the right place as we are here to answer all your questions about travel insurance for cruises.
 Read on for all the details and helpful information.

 What is cruise travel insurance for pre-exisiting medical conditions?

-If you’re off on a cruise holiday, we can search over 40 specialist travel insurers to help you find a policy that not only includes cover for pre-existing medical conditions, but also specifically insures you against cruise related issues that you wouldn’t normally get protection for with standard cover.
+When you are planning to embark on a cruise, we can search over 30 specialist medical travel insurance providers to help you find the perfect policy that not only includes cover for pre-existing medical conditions but also specifically insures you against specific cruise-related issues that you wouldn’t normally get protection for with standard cover.

-Whether you’re taking a short cruise around the Mediterranean, treating yourself to a Caribbean adventure or perhaps even a luxury worldwide cruise, the cost of your holiday is unlikely to be cheap.
+Whether you’re taking a short cruise around the UK, treating yourself to a Caribbean adventure or perhaps even a luxury worldwide cruise, the cost of your holiday is unlikely to be cheap.

-So, you will probably require a higher level of cancellation and curtailment cover to ensure the cost of your holiday and any pre-paid excursions can be recouped in the event of being unable to travel.
+So, for starters - you will probably require a higher level of cancellation and curtailment (which means having to end your trip early) cover to ensure the cost of your holiday and any pre-paid excursions can be recouped in the event of being unable to travel.

 When comparing cruise ship travel insurance quotes, it’s important to check the level of cover offered is enough to fully protect you.

 What does cruise-specific travel insurance cover?

 Travel insurance for cruises includes all the regular benefits of standard travel insurance but also some important items that are specific to a cruise holiday.
 They are things you won’t want to miss out on, giving you peace of mind should the worst happen.
 For example, you can be covered for: